 Baby Trich, which begins in the early years, is viewed as a habit.
 It is thought that a baby does this for ‘self-soothing’ rather than for the release of tension and/or anxiety that usually occurs before the hair pulling.
 At this time, researchers believe that this behaviour is only temporary and will disappear.
 It also seems, from the current research available, that it is unlikely that the baby will develop Trichotillomania in later life.

 It is important for people to find appropriate treatment because Trichotillomania is manageable!!
 Many people with Trich lead active and fulfilling lives.

-Research has shown that the two typical forms of treatment are medication link here aswell! and/or Cognitive Behavioural Therapy (CBT)link here to page under treatments!!.
+Research has shown that the two typical forms of treatment are medications and/or Cognitive Behavioural Therapy (CBT).
 Either treatment, or in some cases a combination of the two, focus on the management of the disorder since there is no cure and there is no one proven effective treatment of Trich.

 It is important for the person with Trich to check out a CBT therapist's knowledge of this disorder.
 Not all people who say that they use CBT are properly trained or fully understand Trich and the appropriate treatments.